What is IVF?

 You don't need to do anything “special” during this time but keep yourself busy if possible, or it can seem like a very long wait indeed.
-Obviously follow any instructions your medical team have given you though.
+Obviously, follow any instructions your medical team have given you though.
 You'll probably be advised to abstain from sex, cigarettes and alcohol and to avoid doing anything too strenuous.
 Don't forget to keep taking your medication, too.

 Other than that, this is a time just to look after yourself both physically and mentally.
 Get early nights, eat well and relax as much as is possible.
 It's easier said than done but try to avoid agonising over every last sign and symptom and wondering if it means you're pregnant – it will only drive you mad.

 You might like to speak to a counsellor during this time, which your clinic can usually help with.
-The stress of trying to conceive is bad enough when you aren't going the IVF route, so don't feel silly if you need some extra support – everyone understands that it's a really anxious time.
+The stress of trying to conceive is bad enough when you aren't going the in vitro route, so don't feel silly if you need some extra support – everyone understands that it's a really anxious time.

 If your pregnancy test is positive, you're likely to have one or perhaps more ultrasounds over the following weeks just to check that the embryo has implanted in the womb and nowhere else.
 You'll then start the journey of standard antenatal care, midwife appointments and scans just like everyone else.
 It can feel weirdly like the end of a long journey, getting to this point, when it's really the start of a much bigger journey.

-How many embryos are implanted with IVF?
+How many embryos are implanted?